mendersoftware/mender-docs/03.Artifacts/01.Building-Mender-Yocto-image/docs.md

     category: docs
 ---

-This document outlines the steps needed to build a [Yocto Project](https://www.yoctoproject.org/?target=_blank) image containing a testable version of the Mender client for both QEMU and BeagleBone Black.
+This document outlines the steps needed to build a [Yocto Project](https://www.yoctoproject.org/?target=_blank) image for a device.
+The build output will most notably include:
+* a file that can be flashed to the device storage during initial provisioning, it has suffix `.sdimg`
+* a rootfs filesystem image file that Mender can deploy to your provisioned device, it normally has suffix `.ext4`, but this depends on the file system type you build

+Mender uses a virtual QEMU device for testing without the need for hardware, and the BeagleBone Black as the reference hardware platform.
+Building for these devices is well tested with Mender.
+If you are building for your own device please see [Device integration](../../Devices) for general requirements and adjustments you might need to enable your device to support atomic image-based deployments with rollback.

 !!!
 If you do not want to build your own images for testing purposes, the [Getting started](../../Getting-started) tutorials provide links to several demo images, both for QEMU and BeagleBone Black.